shivanshdave/2020-432/projects/project1/README.md

     without any conditions.
 There are no concerns about privacy or security.”
 If you are unsure whether this is true, select a different data set.
+      - This affirmation should be followed by the session information, for which we’d like you to use `sessioninfo::session_info()`.
+      - If you need to provide any references, you can do so in this section as well, or create a separate section before or after the Session Information section.

 ### Evaluating the Project 1 Proposal